prosyslab-classroom/cs348-information-security/README.md

 - Participation 10%

 Notice that *participation* does not mean *attendance* but includes various [activities](hof.md) during the semester.
-There is no [*attendance score*](https://prosys.kaist.ac.kr/attendance/) because attendence is expected by default.
+There is no [*attendance score*](https://prosys.kaist.ac.kr/attendance/) because attendance is expected by default.

 ## Textbook